Thanks again for signing up to my Dream Career Program.

 How the program works

-This program uses a combination of concepts and practical ideas.
-Each session will contain valuable content along with a range of activities for you to complete between sessions including some more challenging bonus activities.
-I encourage your to try them as real progress usually happens when you get outside your comfort zone.
+This program uses a combination of sound concepts and practical ideas.
+Each session is full of valuable content along with a range of activities for you to complete between sessions.
+I’ve even included some more challenging bonus activities to encourage you to get out of your comfort zone because that’s the quickest way to make progress.

 You also get access to all 5 of my books full of ideas.
 I’ll talk more about them during the program.
 Plus, I’m going to send you a reminder email between each session to keep you focused and follow up emails after the program to keep your momentum going.